 What If Financial Aid and College Savings Aren’t Enough?

-If you didn’t save enough for college and financial aid falls short, consider enrolling in a less expensive college, where your total student loan debt will be less than your annual income.
+If you didn’t save enough for college and financial aid falls short, consider enrolling in a less expensive college.
+Try to keep your total student loan debt less than your annual income.
 If you must borrow to pay for college, borrow federal first, because federal student loans are more affordable and easier to repay than private student loans.
 Then consider borrowing private student loans or parent loans to fill the gap.
 Be sure to shop around, to find the lowest cost loans.